How to Choose the Best Lubricant For Plastic Parts?

 • Increase in force needed to move the gear

-Anyone who has worked with plastic gears would realize its importance for making the gears faster, smoother, and even more resistant to damage. however as gears are made to be used without lubricants, special attention needs to be given to do’s and don’ts while doing the lubrication process.
+Anyone who has worked with plastic gears would realize its importance for making them faster, smoother, and even more damage-resistant.

-The most important factors to conder while choosing lubricants should be chemical compatibility, thermal stability, outstanding lubricity, and compatible viscosity.
+The most critical factors to consider while choosing lubricants should be chemical compatibility, thermal stability, outstanding lubricity, and compatible viscosity.

 Fascinating Read – What is PVDF (Polyvinylidene Fluoride) | A Detailed Guide